BG57387/Team-4/README.md

-Query 8 write a query to display the managers that were hired in 2015<br>
+Query 8 write a query to display the managers that were hired in 2015.
+This SQL query selects the names, roles, contact information, and hire dates of staff members who hold the role of 'manager' and were hired in the year 2015.
+It retrieves this information from the "Staff_Members" table, filtering the results to include only staff members with the specified role and hire date falling within the year 2015 using regular expression pattern matching (REGEXP '2015').
+Essentially, it provides a list of managers hired in the year 2015 along with their relevant details.<br/>
 <img width="814" alt="Screenshot 2024-03-27 at 11 15 45 AM" src="https://github.com/BG57387/Team-4/assets/150160324/2c03d413-77e3-4495-8317-0fb2556d3cdf">

 Justification:<br/>
 Managers in the racing industry would be interested in this query as it provides a record of managers hired in 2015.
 Tracking new managerial hires allows for maintaining accurate personnel records and understanding changes in the organizational structure.
 Additionally, assessing turnover rates among managerial staff and evaluating the performance of newly appointed managers are crucial for leadership stability and organizational effectiveness.

-Query 9 Write a query to list out the number of races that each ostrich has particpated in<br>
+Query 9 Write a query to list out the number of races that each ostrich has particpated in.
+This SQL query retrieves the names of ostriches along with the count of races they have participated in.
+It performs a left join between the "Ostriches" table and the "Ostriches_has_Races" table based on the ostrich ID, linking ostriches to their race participation records.
+The results are grouped by ostrich name, and the count of race participation is calculated for each ostrich.
+The output is then ordered in descending order based on the number of races each ostrich has participated in.
+Essentially, it provides a ranking of ostriches by their level of race participation. <br/>
 <img width="818" alt="Screenshot 2024-03-27 at 11 25 20 AM" src="https://github.com/BG57387/Team-4/assets/150160324/88771c15-c459-48a0-8e40-2da64d75974b">

 Justification:<br/>
 Managers in the racing industry would find this query valuable as it provides insights into the racing experience of individual ostriches.
 Understanding the number of races each ostrich has participated in allows for performance evaluation, targeted training programs, and effective resource allocation.
 By analyzing race participation data, managers can optimize the performance and welfare of their racing ostriches, ultimately enhancing the competitiveness and success of their racing operations.

-Query 10 list out the sponosors along with the events that they have sponsored<br>
+Query 10 list out the sponosors along with the events that they have sponsored.
+This SQL query retrieves information about sponsors and the social events they have sponsored.
+It selects the sponsor ID, sponsor name, contract duration, and the name of the event they sponsored.
+This information is obtained by joining the "Sponsors" table with the "Social_Events" table based on the event ID.
+The query ensures that only sponsors with corresponding events are included by using an EXISTS subquery to check for matching event IDs between the "Sponsors" and "Social_Events" tables.
+Essentially, it provides a list of sponsors along with the social events they have sponsored, ensuring that only valid sponsor-event relationships are considered.<br/>
 <img width="813" alt="Screenshot 2024-03-27 at 11 26 08 AM" src="https://github.com/BG57387/Team-4/assets/150160324/07bf9d3a-adea-4034-9e72-966dab725fed">

 Justification:<br/>